tanberry/steampipecloud/README.md

 1. In the Steampipe Cloud UI, follow the prompts to:

     a. create a new **Workspace**

     b. create a **Connection** by selecting a plug-in.
 For this Quickstart, select Hackernews.
-Optionally, you can further define your connection to Hackernews by giving it a unigue name (handle) and limiting the number of items returned in any future queries.
+Optionally, you can further define your connection to Hackernews by giving it a unique name (handle) and limiting the number of items returned in any future queries.

     c. add the new Connection to your Workspace.

 For this Guide, you can skip the prompt to add a "mod".

 Now that you have your Worspace defined in Steampipe Cloud, let's go to Deepnote and configure an integration with your Hackernews data in your Steampipe PostgreSQL database,